About Us

 Read More »

-Jenine is especially focused on the treatment of betrayal trauma and complex PTSD.
-She is passionate about helping individuals and couples heal from the pain of broken trust and empowering them to create new pathways toward intimacy, recovery, and connection.
+Her clinical experience includes working in private practice and school-based settings, where she supported clients managing anxiety, depression, OCD, ADHD, trauma, and relationship challenges.
+Jenine is especially focused on the treatment of betrayal trauma and complex PTSD, helping individuals and couples heal from the pain of broken trust and empowering them to create new pathways toward intimacy, recovery, and resilience.

 Education & Credentials: